Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 Edmonton is a vigorous prairie town with a mind of its own and a hearty population.

-Once the “City of Champions,” the provincial capital of Alberta and fifth largest city in Canada is best known for its hockey team (the Edmonton Oilers) and the largest shopping mall in North American (West Edmonton Mall).
+Once the “City of Champions,” the provincial capital of Alberta and fifth largest city in Canada is best known for its hockey team (go Edmonton Oilers!) and the largest shopping mall in North American (West Edmonton Mall).

 I was born and raised in Edmonton, and after nearly two decades of traveling and living abroad, I now find myself back at home, rediscovering my own backyard.